guettli/ten-flying-fingers/README.md

 The first-time-user experience of the GUI could be better, but overall it is easy to remap keys.

+First I disabled CapsLock via `gnome-tweaks`.
+Then I use input-remapper-gtk to add short-cuts.

 I use CapsLock as modifier.
 Examples:

 * CapsLock h: Pos1
 * CapsLock ö: End
 * CapsLock j: Backspace
 * ...

 Before I found this tool I wasted several hours, trying to remap keys via xmodmap or other tools.
 I am happy that I found input-remapper.